Non Equilibrium Transitions in a Polymer Replication Ensemble

 Here we investigate the conditions for establishing whole populations of accurate copies of a copolymer template.
 In order to focus on generic features, we coarse-grain molecular details of copying such as sequential steps of initiation \cite{poulton_edge-effects_2021}, polymer elongation \cite{andrieux_nonequilibrium_2008,gaspard_kinetics_2014} and strand separation \cite{poulton_nonequilibrium_2019,juritz_minimal_2022} into a one-step stochastic process.
-We define what we call a replication ensemble where a single template in presence of reservoirs of fuel and monomers generate a population of stochastic copies.
+We define what we call a template copying ensemble where a single template in presence of reservoirs of fuel and monomers generates a population of stochastic copies.
 We study the distribution of copying errors as a function of copying specificity and active driving by the fuel.
-We establish a phase diagram of copying accuracy for the replication ensemble, and discover sharp transitions between populations of random and accurate copies in the limit of long polymers.
-Our replication ensemble allows for a thermodynamic description of non-equilibrium steady-state populations of accurate and random polymer copies.
+We establish a phase diagram of copying accuracy for the template copying ensemble, and discover sharp transitions between populations of random and accurate copies in the limit of long polymers.
+Our template copying ensemble allows for a thermodynamic description of non-equilibrium steady-state populations of accurate and random polymer copies.

-{\it Replication ensemble -} We consider a system containing one polymer template sequence T of length $L$ in contact with four reservoirs: a pool of monomers of $m$ different types M$_i$ with $i=1\dots m$ ($m=4$ for DNA and RNA), a bath of fuel molecules F, a bath of waste molecules W, and a heat bath at constant temperature (we measure energy in units of the thermal energy, $k_B T=1$).
-We call the setting the replication ensemble.
+{\it Template copying ensemble -} We consider a system containing one polymer template sequence T of length $L$ in contact with four reservoirs: a pool of monomers of $m$ different types M$_i$ with $i=1\dots m$ ($m=4$ for DNA and RNA), a bath of fuel molecules F, a bath of waste molecules W, and a heat bath at constant temperature (we measure energy in units of the thermal energy, $k_B T=1$).
+We call the setting the template copying ensemble.
 Sequences S$_j$ with $j=1\dots m^L$ can be generated by copying the template sequence in a process we refer to as templated assembly.
-Sequences can also be generated by the spontaneous assembly of monomers.
-The templated copy process consumes fuel F and generates waste W, to produce copy sequences S$_j$ of the same length as the template without altering the template:
+The templated assembly process consumes fuel F and generates waste W, to produce copy sequences S$_j$ of the same length as the template without altering the template: